Leandromaro/Java-Design-Patterns/README.md

  - Decorator design pattern is helpful in providing runtime modification abilities and hence more flexible.
 Its easy to maintain and extend when the number of choices are more.
  - The disadvantage of decorator design pattern is that it uses a lot of similar kind of objects (decorators).
  - Decorator pattern is used a lot in Java IO classes, such as FileReader, BufferedReader etc.

+ ## Behavioral patterns
+Behavioral patterns provide solution for the better interaction between objects and how to provide lose coupling and flexibility to extend easily

 ## References
 This guide has taken some examples from: